 How Long Does Food Take to Digest?

 You take a bite of food and swallow it, but the journey doesn’t end there.
 The stomach does its work to break down the food and turn it into substances that can be absorbed by your body for energy.
-This process takes anywhere from three to six hours, depending on what you ate and how much you ate.
+This process takes between three to six hours, depending on what you ate and how much you ate.

-Once food and liquid pass from your stomach into the small intestine, enzymes break down proteins, carbohydrates and fats into smaller molecules that can be absorbed through your intestinal wall.
+Once food and liquid pass from your stomach into the small intestine, enzymes break down proteins, carbohydrates, and fats into smaller molecules that can be absorbed through your intestinal wall.
 From here, these nutrients travel through your bloodstream until they reach their final destination: either stored as fuel or used immediately by various organs such as muscles or brain cells.